Safety

 6. FortifyFL mobile app at GetFortifyFL

-• First fifteen and last fifteen minutes of class students should not be getting hallway passes.
-Students have eight minutes in between classes for any miscellaneous errands or rest breaks they may need.
+• First ten and last ten minutes of class students should not be getting hallway passes.
+Students have six minutes in between classes for any miscellaneous errands or rest breaks they may need.

 • Teachers are asked to limit hallway passes to roughly 2 to 4 per quarter.